oneeve8/kobble-data/content/Tutorial2.md

 In this tutorial video, you will learn how to share a channel or track

-You will learn how to stream an archived book,
+You will learn how to stream an archived book

 You will also learn some basic Markdown syntax, including: